-She feels a bump, then: "You're the last person I expected to see here."
+She feels a bump, followed by: "You're the last person I expected to see here."
 She whirls, the male voice is familiar, if out of context.

 "Chris."
-Kirk is in off-duty clothes.
+Kirk's in off-duty clothes.
 Kirk looks amazingly yummy with a tan and a very taut and strong body.

 "Did you get a divorce?"
 Divorces always, in her experience, lead to major improvement sessions in the gym.

 "Hello to you, too."
 He holds up his hand so she can see the ring he was sporting the last time she saw him is gone.

 "Sorry?"
 She never liked Lori, so it really is a question.
 She never understood what he saw in the admiral for whom career meant more than just about anything.

 "I'm not.
 Particularly."
 He glances at her drink.
 "I'll have what she's having," he tells the bartender.